dhirajdatascientist/Mongodb_CDLC/Flask_MongoDB/Projects/FoodApp/P1/FoodApp(L1).md

 # FoodApp
-* Creating a food booking app using Flask and MongoDB involves several steps, including setting up the project, creating the database schema, developing the Flask application, and designing the HTML templates.
+* Creating a food booking app using Flask and MongoDB

 **Step 1: Project Setup**